What are Anxiety Disorders: Types, Symptoms, Treatments, and More

-Yes!
-It's very common to have more than one anxiety disorder.
+Yes, it's very common to have more than one anxiety disorder.
 People with anxiety disorders often suffer from depression, substance-related disorders, and or eating disorders.
-Over half of those with panic disorder or OCD have depression too.4

 What causes anxiety disorders?

 Several factors seem to cause anxiety disorders.
 Research suggests that these disorders run in families.
 And they're the result of brain chemistry.
-Life experiences and one's general personality also play a role.5
+Life experiences and one's general personality also play a role.4

 Effective treatments are available for anxiety disorders.
 Both medication and talk therapy can help to relieve the symptoms.

 - Medications: The most common medications used to treat anxiety disorders are antidepressants and benzodiazepines.
 A number of drugs are available.
 So if one doesn't work, another might.
-And many new drugs are on the horizon.
 Talk to your doctor if you have questions or concerns about medications.